+Contractility of the human detrusor muscle is predominantly controlled by the parasympathetic nervous system.
 Although other neurotransmitter pathways are involved, acetylcholine is the major peripheral neurotransmitter responsible for bladder contraction.
-Acetylcholine causes this response through its interaction with muscarinic receptors on the detrusor muscle.
-There are five known muscarinic receptor subtypes labeled M_1 through M_5 .
-Subtypes M_2 and M_3 are associated primarily with bladder activity in a ratio of 80 to 20, respectively.
-Even though there are a greater number of M_2 receptors located in the detrusor muscle, it appears that M_3 receptors are primarily responsible for normal micturition contraction.
-In addition to their role in bladder contraction, the M_2 and M_3 muscarinic receptor subtypes are involved in contraction of gastrointestinal smooth muscle, saliva production, and iris sphincter function.
+Acetylcholine causes this response through its interaction with muscarinic receptors located on the detrusor muscle.
+There are five known muscarinic receptor subtypes labeled $M_1$ through $M_5$ .
+Although the detrusor muscle contains a greater number of $M_2$ than $M_3$ receptors (3:1 ratio), it appears that $M_3$ receptors are primarily responsible for normal micturition contraction.
+In addition to their role in bladder contraction, the $M_2$ and $M_3$ muscarinic receptor subtypes are involved in contraction of gastrointestinal smooth muscle, saliva production, central nervous system function, cardiac function, and iris sphincter function.